coreyqh/ConfusedCore/docs/confusedcore.md

 ![Fig6](images/confusedcore/confusedcore6.png)

 For loadn and storen, the 8 bit address used to access data memory must be taken from bits 7:0 of the immediate.
 However, since loadn and storen will use the contents of the register addressed by bits 7:4 of ***Instr***, the 8 bits can be sampled after the multiplexer used to pick the first ALU input to reuse this block.
-For loadn, the read data output from data memory (***DMEMOut*** $_{15:0}$) is added as an input to the multiplexer driving ***Result*** so the read data can be written back to the desitnation register.
+For loadn, the read data output from data memory (***DMEMOut***[15:0]) is added as an input to the multiplexer driving ***Result*** so the read data can be written back to the desitnation register.
 For storen, the data to write to memory comes from the the register contents addressed by bits 11:8 of ***Instr***, so ***RD2*** is connected to the write port on the data memory module.

 ![Fig7](images/confusedcore/confusedcore7.png)

-For the jump instructions ending in n (jeqzn, jnezn, jgtzn, jltzn) and calln, the immediate must be multiplexed with the incremented PC (***PCPlus1*** $_{7:0}$) to drive ***NextPC*** in order to set the program counter to the arbitrary unsigned integer in the immediate field of the instruction.
+For the jump instructions ending in n (jeqzn, jnezn, jgtzn, jltzn) and calln, the immediate must be multiplexed with the incremented PC (***PCPlus1***[7:0]) to drive ***NextPC*** in order to set the program counter to the arbitrary unsigned integer in the immediate field of the instruction.
 Additionally, calln requires that ***PCPlus1*** (the return address) to be written to a register, which requires the signal to be zero extended and added as an input to the result multiplexer.
-Finally, the conditional jumps require a comparator to determine the relationship between ***RD2*** and zero, which produces a two bit signal ***Comp*** $_{1:0}$.
+Finally, the conditional jumps require a comparator to determine the relationship between ***RD2*** and zero, which produces a two bit signal ***Comp***[1:0].
 The controller will use this to determine the source signal for the PC multiplexer.

 ![Fig8](images/confusedcore/confusedcore8.png)